Biographical Summary of Janet Jagan

 Labour/Political Details: Janet Jagan came to British Guiana in December 1943, and worked for 10 years as a Dental Nurse in Dr Cheddi Jagan's clinic.
 She almost immediately became involved in the labour struggle and was a member of the colony's first-ever union, the British Guiana Labour Union.
 She worked with labour hero, Hubert Nathaniel Critchlow, to organise domestics.

 1946: With other Women, founded the Women's Political and Economic Organisation (later called W.P.O.)

-Co-founder of the Political Affairs Committee (PAC).
+One of the founders of the Political Affairs Committee (PAC).
 Edited the PAC Bulletin.

 1947: Contested the general elections under limited franchise in Central Georgetown, but lost.

 1948: Took part in fund raising for the East Coast Demerara sugar strike which was put down by colonial police.
 She was acquainted with the men who were to become the Enmore Martyrs.
 Their struggle was to become hers.

 1950: One of the founders of the People’s Progressive Party (PPP), and was Elected party's General Secretary and held that post between 1950-1970.
 Since then she was a Member of the Central Committee and Executive Committee of the People’s Progressive Party.
 She has served as International Secretary and Executive Secretary.

 Appointed first editor of Thunder, PPP’s official organ.